Contributed By Han Kun Law Offices

-Under the Anti-monopoly Law of the PRC (AML) a merger filing to SAMR is required when an underlying transaction qualifies as a “concentration” and either of the relevant business turnover thresholds is met.
-Transactions may not be completed before SAMR issues a clearance decision.
+Under the Anti-monopoly Law of the PRC (AML) a merger filing to SAMR is generally required when an underlying transaction qualifies as a “concentration” and either of the two relevant business turnover thresholds is met.
+Such transactions may not be completed before SAMR issues a clearance decision.
 Offshore transactions can also be subject to the merger control rules.

-Merger filings may be made under either normal or simple procedures.
-Simple procedure filings are available for transactions that do not raise competition concerns based on whether the transaction meets certain conditions such as market share thresholds.
+Merger filings may be made under either normal or simple filing procedures.
+The simple filing procedure is available for transactions that do not raise competition concerns based on market share thresholds and certain other criteria.
 Simple procedure filings are typically cleared within 30 calendar days of case establishment.
 For normal procedure filings, the entire process is 180 days (30 days for Phase I review, 90 days for Phase II review, and 60 days for Phase III review).

 If SAMR identifies competition concerns during the review process, SAMR may request the parties to propose remedies to address such concerns.
 The remedy proposal is subject to negotiations with SAMR and comments from key stakeholders.
 SAMR will conditionally approve the transaction with remedies if the remedies can address the competition concerns.
 If not, SAMR is authorised to block the transaction.

 Under current law, the statutory period for a merger review case does not stop after SAMR officially accepts the case.
 SAMR will, in practice, sometimes require undertakings to withdraw a notification to technically extend the period of review.
-A draft amendment to the Anti-monopoly Law issued in January 2020 has proposed that a stop-clock be introduced into the merger review process (see 9.
+A recent amendment to the AML provides for a stop-clock mechanism in the merger review process (see 9.
 Looking Forward for further discussion).

 Chinese law prohibits undertakings with a competitive relationship from concluding anti-competitive agreements.
 These agreements are classified either as horizontal monopoly agreements or vertical monopoly agreements.
 Certain exemptions and a leniency programme exist with respect to anti-competitive agreements and practices.